 Ms. Oakman has deeply established roots in Ventura County and Los Angeles, having contributed her expertise and time to a number of boards, including …

 · Family Law Board of Ventura County Bar Association member (current); previously

 served as vice president and treasurer

-· Board of Women Lawyers of Ventura County, secretary
+· Board of Women Lawyers of Ventura County, Immediate Past President

-· Board of the Parent Teacher Association for Cypress Elementary, Parliamentarian
+· Board of the Parent Teacher Association for local Elementary school, Secretary (past

 · Greater Conejo Valley Chamber of Commerce 40 Under Forty recipient (2018)

 · Holly Spevak Award for Women Lawyers recipient (2019)